dat2Cph/content/toolbox/networks/sockets.md

 # What is a socket in Java?

+## The brief explanation

+In the context of network communications, a socket exists on both the client and the server side.
+A socket is an endpoint for sending or receiving data across a computer network.
+Here's a bit more detail:

+1. **Server Side:** On the server side, a socket is created and listens on a specific port for incoming connections.
+The server socket waits for requests to come in over the network.
+Upon receiving a request, the server socket may accept the connection, establishing a new socket for the server to communicate with the specific client.

+2. **Client Side:** On the client side, a socket is used to initiate a connection to the server socket.
+The client specifies the address of the server (IP address) and the port number on which the server is listening.
+Once the connection is established, the client socket can send data to and receive data from the server socket.

+Once a connection is established, both the client and the server have a socket that they can use to send and receive data.
+The communication can be bi-directional, meaning data can flow in both directions - from client to server and from server to client.
+This is how data is exchanged over a network, using protocols like TCP (Transmission Control Protocol) or UDP (User Datagram Protocol), depending on the type of socket and the requirements of the application.

 In Java, `ServerSocket` and `Socket` are classes used for network communication, but they serve different purposes and operate in distinct roles within a client-server paradigm.

 1. **ServerSocket (java.net.ServerSocket):**